johnnyb1694/pool/README.md

-# pool
+# Pool

-A web application for pooling communal expenses in a house share
+A web application for pooling communal expenses in a house share.

+More details to follow soon!